hpcaitech/ColossalAI/examples/tutorial/auto_parallel/README.md

 batch_size: 1024, peak memory: 73316.216 MB, through put: 397.608 images/s
 batch_size: 2048, peak memory: 72927.837 MB, through put: 277.429 images/s
 ```

+The above tests will output the test summary and a plot of the benchmarking results.